Hall of Fame and Distinguished Alumni Awards

 JAMES W. HUGHES, 1994

-Dr. James W. Hughes is the dean of the Edward J. Bloustein School of Planning and Public Policy, appointed to that position in 1995.
+Dr. James W. Hughes is a University Professor and Dean Emeritus of the Edward J. Bloustein School of Planning and Public Policy, serving from 1995 until 2017.
 He has been a member of the faculty since 1971.
 In addition, since 1988 he has been the Director of the Rutgers Regional Report which, during its 24-year tenure, has produced 35 major economic/ demographic/ housing studies on New Jersey and the New York region.
 Dr. Hughes is a nationally-recognized academic expert on demographics, housing, and regional economics, and was a contributing editor to American Demographics from 1982 to 1996.
 He is author or co-author of 33 books and monographs and more than 150 articles, generally focusing on housing, demographics and economic development patterns.
 Among these are The Atlantic City Gamble, The Dynamics of America’s Housing, America’s New Market Geography, and America’s Demographic Tapestry: Baseline for the New Millennium.
 In 2011, he received the Richard P. McCormick Award for Rutgers Excellence in Alumni Leadership.

 HARVEY S. MOSKOWITZ, 1995